Peer Review of Teaching

 In preparing one’s promotion and tenure dossier, it is crucial to provide the evidence of teaching evaluation outlined in the Faculty handbook.
 Each faculty member is responsible for assuring he or she has sufficient numbers of evaluations prior to third year review, promotion and tenure, and promotion to full professor.

 For graduate students preparing to become faculty, student, peer and faculty supervisor evaluations of teaching are helpful in the academic job search.
 Teaching observations are required for the Certificate of University Teaching [link].

 Effective Faculty Peer Review of Teaching

 On October 9, 2009, CTE hosted a workshop on the peer review of teaching led by Dr. Nancy Simpson (Texas A&M University).

 The workshop offers valuable guidance for both faculty undergoing peer review and those conducting the review.
 Dr. Simpson’s presentation and handouts are password protected for the use of Duquesne’s academic community.
-View the video online get the session handouts.
+View the video online and get the session handouts.
 You will need your Duquesne multipass login.